 Gently clean your baby's teeth and gums twice a day.
 All infants need a source of fluoride so if your water does not contain fluoride use a smear of fluoridated toothpaste, no larger than a grain of rice.
-Avoid baby foods or juices that toddlers have to suck out of a bag or pouch as his teeth or gums will be in contact with pureed food longer than necessary, which can lead to tooth decay.
-Avoid sharing utensils with him or putting his pacifier in your mouth because it introduces your own bacteria into your toddler's mouth, which can contribute to tooth decay.
-He should now be drinking out of straw cups or no spill cups so that the bottle can be discontinued.
+Avoid baby food or juices that toddlers must suck out of a bag or pouch as their teeth or gums will be in contact with pureed food longer than necessary, which can lead to tooth decay.
+Avoid sharing utensils with your child or putting their pacifier in your mouth because it introduces your own bacteria into your toddler's mouth, which can contribute to tooth decay.
+They should now be drinking out of straw cups or no spill cups so that the bottle can be discontinued.